martinmimigames/little-music-player/README.md

 - Compact

-  Less than 20 kB in size, one of the tiniest audio player apps on Android!
+  Less than 1 MB in size, one of the tiniest audio player apps on Android!
 No need to worry about bloated apps again.

 - Unbelievably compatible